rsandila/experimental/README.md

 You need premake5: https://premake.github.io/download.html is a good starting point.

-Run "premake5 gmake" to get a set of Makefiles. "premake5 xcode4" for XCode or "premake5 vs2015" for Visual Studio.
+Run "premake5 gmake" to get a set of Makefiles. "premake5 xcode4" for XCode or "premake5 vs2019" for Visual Studio.

-I have only tested on OS X with gmake and XCode.
+I have only tested on:
+ 1. OS X gmake and XCode.
+ 2. Windows running Linux for Windows and gmake (NPM should be used to install Moxygen using from Windows using 'npm install moxygen -g' and then used from Linux for Windows)
+ 3. Windows running Visual Studio 2019

 ## Documentation

 You need Doxygen and Moxygen